mlidbom/Compze/README.md

 ## Tests
 * You need administrator access to a Sql database server.
 By default, Microsoft Sql Server
-  * To change it, edit `TestUsingPluggableComponentCombinations` in the project root
+  * To change which database servers the tests run against, edit `TestUsingPluggableComponentCombinations` in the project root
 * If this connection string is valid you're good to go, otherwise set the environment variable below:
   `Data Source=localhost;Initial Catalog=master;Integrated Security=True;TrustServerCertificate=True;`